graz-sh/graz/CONTRIBUTING.md

 ## Development

-`yarn`: bootstrap the entire project
+- `yarn`: bootstrap the entire project
-`yarn dev`: compiles `graz` and start the development server of the example app `yarn docs dev`: start the documentation website
+- `yarn dev`: compiles `graz` and start the development server of the example app
+- `yarn docs dev`: start the documentation website
-`yarn example dev`: start the example app
+- `yarn example dev`: start the example app

 ## Pull Request

-Pull requests need only the 👍 of one collaborator to be merged
+Pull requests need only the 👍 of one collaborator to be merged.

-#### Commit Convention
+### Commit Convention

 Before you create a Pull Request, please check whether your commits comply with the commit conventions used in this repository.